matianyun/matianyun.github.io/content/authors/admin/_index.md

       Recognized for contributions to scaling laws in deep learning.
 ---

 Tianyun Ma holds a Ph.D. in Computer Architecture, specializing in accelerating large-model inference architectures and exploring intelligent computing systems, and embodied intelligence.
-He earned his bachelor's degree from Tsinghua University's Department of Automation under **Professor Tao Zhang** and completed his Ph.D. at the State Key Laboratory of Processors (SKLP) through a joint program between USTC and ICT, CAS, under **Professors Huaping Chen and Qi Guo**.
+He earned his bachelor's degree from Tsinghua University's Department of Automation under **Professor Tao Zhang** at 2020, and completed his Ph.D. at the State Key Laboratory of Processors (SKLP) through a joint program between USTC and ICT, CAS, under **Professors Huaping Chen and Qi Guo** at 2025.
 He has published 8 papers in top-tier venues such as TCAD, MICRO, and ASPLOS, with strong expertise in system architecture design.
 He is committed to advancing intelligent computing through innovative architecture designs.